-We’re the global leader in offshore wind, with by far the largest installed capacity and the largest number of new projects among offshore wind developers.
+We have the largest installed capacity and the largest number of new projects among offshore wind developers.
 Our market-leading position has enabled us to reduce the costs of renewable energy, so new markets and investors can see the huge potential of offshore wind as a more profitable, efficient and sustainable alternative to fossil fuels.

+Our ambition is to have built 50 GW of energy generation capacity across all our green energy technologies by 2030.
 If we meet this target, by 2030 we will have built enough renewable energy facilities to supply green power for 80 million people.

 People powered by renewable energy capacity built by Ørsted (million)